Issues

 Our city is on the right track, with 2,300 new units already coming (albeit, slowly) to Concord and Penacook, 18% of which fall under the definition of “affordable,” or restricted to less than 30% of a household’s income.
 I hope we continue this trend as the city continues to grow.
 There is a lot of room for creative thinking when it comes to housing and development, but I also understand the importance of preserving Concord’s landscape of historical buildings and quaint downtown and neighborhoods.

-We don’t have to lose the character of Concord in order to welcome newcomers and keep residents from moving away just to find a place to live; Concord has plenty of land to develop or re-develop, like the old Steeplegate Mall, which is ripe for a mixed-use development that includes both shopping and housing.
+We don’t have to lose the character of Concord in order to welcome newcomers and keep residents from moving away just to find a place to live; Concord has plenty of land to develop or re-develop.
+In order to effectively do this, we need to reexamine our zoning ordinances and where we can make changes to promote development.
+I hope that the city takes the opportunity with the next Master Plan to engage as many residents as possible in planning for the future of Concord.

 Homelessness